Weird, silly, funny, black humour, satirical poems by Alex Frankel

 Some of these poems are not funny.

-Herein are funny poems, also silly poems, not to mention humorous poems and of course satirical poems.
+Herein are funny poems, also black humour poems, maybe a few weird poems, not to mention humorous poems and of course satirical poems.

 Mr O Ptimizer